Get access to everything we publish when you sign up for Outside+.

 The concept is simple and hinges on two principles laid out in the campaign’s name: encouraging customers to buy fewer new products and boosting demand for products made sustainably—using recycled material, regenerative organic cotton, and fair-trade production practices.

-Perhaps the most notable feature of the initiative is a button Patagonia has installed permanently on its website that allows shoppers to easily compare new products with used alternatives.
+Perhaps the most notable feature of the initiative is a button Patagonia has installed on its website that allows shoppers to easily compare new products with used alternatives.
+The new “browse used” button takes shoppers to Worn Wear, Patagonia’s brand-operated marketplace for secondhand gear.

 “No other company is selling used alongside new items and this exciting new development is our latest commitment to keeping our products in use longer,” said Patagonia’s VP of global sportswear, Helena Barbour.